nextgis/pyngw/README.md

 * search_resource_by_name(name,group_id=0,cls='') -> list
 	   Search by name with wildcards, not using api method /search.
 Returns list of dicts.
 * search_by_cls(group_id=0,cls='webmap') -> list
-* get_layers4webmap(group_id,namesource='',layer_adapter='tile') -> dict  # Return list with layers for create_webmap
-* download_vector_layer(path,layer_id,format='geojson',srs=4326,zipped=False)
-	Download NextGIS Web vector layer as GeoJSON or GeoPackage file
-* download_qgis_style(path,style_id)
-    download vector layers from resource group as gpkg files and one qml style. qml style will saved as filename same as layer, so you can open all gpkg in qgis

 ## Edit